hkato4188/SBA-submission/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is for educational purposes only.
+Let's learn!

 ---